Draft History of Qing: Contents

-Shortcomings of draft
+Shortcomings

-Because of the lack of funding, the authors were forced to publish quickly, and consequently this project was never finished, remaining in the draft stages.
-The authors openly acknowledged this, and admitted there may have been factual or superficial errors.
+Because of the lack of funding, the authors were forced to publish quickly, and consequently this project was never finished, remaining in the draft stage.
+In rushing to publication, the authors were motivated by the political instability of the period.
+The authors openly acknowledged their rush, and admitted there may have been factual or superficial errors.

 The draft was later criticized for being biased against the Xinhai Revolution.
 Notably, it does not have records of historical figures in the revolution, even those that had been born before the end of the Qing dynasty, although it includes biographies of various others who were born after the collapse of the Qing dynasty.
 The historians, who were Qing loyalists and/or sympathizers, had a tendency to villainize the revolutionaries.
-In fact, the draft completely avoided the use of the Minguo calendar, which was unacceptable for an official history meant to endorse the rise of a new regime.
+In fact, the draft completely avoided the use of the Republic of China calendar, which was unacceptable for an official history meant to endorse the rise of a new regime.